executablebooks/sphinx-jupyterbook-latex/docs/contributing.md

 ### Coding Style

 The consistency and code style in this project is enforced with multiple automated pre-commit hooks.

-You can install(recommend) and run them using:
+To set up please run:

 ```bash
 pre-commit install